Air pollution: Other pollutants

 Some heavy metals can be bad for health.
 For instance, lead exposure can lead to learning disabilities in children.
-In the atmosphere, they can exist in different states, such as particles or gases.
+In the atmosphere, heavy metals can exist in different states, such as particles or gases.
 One of the forms of chromium can cause cancer.
 Mercury is harmful both as an element and in an organic compound.
 In the atmosphere, it comes mostly from cement production, coal burning, and incinerators.

 Persistent organic pollutants (POPs) are organic compounds that are resistant to environmental degradation.
 They persist in the environment, are capable of long-range transmission, bioaccumulate in humans and animals, and biomagnify in food chains.
 The Stockholm Convention on Persistent Organic Pollutants identified pesticides and other POPs of concern.
 These include dioxins and furans which are created by waste combustion.
 POPs are usually either semi-volatile (gaseous only at higher temperatures) or non-volatile (emitted as particles).
-The harmful effects of the pesticide DDT, a POP, was popularized by Rachel Carson's 1962 book Silent Spring.
+The harmful effects of the pesticide DDT, a POP, were popularized by Rachel Carson's 1962 book Silent Spring.
 PFASs and polycyclic aromatic hydrocarbons (PAHs) are other examples of POPs.

 Chlorofluorocarbons (CFCs) are a group of compounds which harm the ozone layer.
 They were widely used in aerosol sprays, refrigerants, and fire suppression.
 Due to their chemical stability, CFCs persist in the atmosphere and eventually reach the stratosphere (the upper atmosphere).
 There, they break down under the impact of UV light, which releases chlorine.
 This in turn reacts with ozone, destroying it.
 As the ozone layer blocks harmful UV radiation from reaching the Earth's surface, its depletion leads to health risks such as skin ageing and skin cancer.